dhvanisoni/Case-Study-Human-Resource/README.md

 •	Predictive Modeling

 ## Analysis and Suggestions
-Check analysis and suggestion at
+Check analysis and suggestion in Analysis and Suggestions.txt within a repository.